opentorah/opentorah/collector/README.md

 ## Static / Dynamic ##

-Code in the `collector` module pre-generates the static store.alter-rebbe.org site, which is then further processed by Jekyll when published on GitHub Pages.
+Code in the `collector` module pre-generates the static store.alter-rebbe.org site published on GitHub Pages (Jekyll is no longer involved).

 We are moving towards making the site dynamic, so that we can add:
 - search functionality;